almik7078j/notes/README.md

 "Premature optimization is the root of all evil." — Donald Knuth

 This quote reminds programmers to focus on writing clear, maintainable code first and optimize only when necessary.
 Profiling and measuring performance should guide where optimizations are needed rather than making assumptions or over-engineering from the start.
 It highlights that a program's readability, simplicity, and correctness are often more crucial than micro-optimizations that could introduce unnecessary complexity and bugs.

+# 2024-02-29
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive to write clear, concise, and maintainable code.
+Avoid unnecessary complexity; a solution that's easy to understand and debug today will save time and reduce errors tomorrow.
+Always remember that you're writing code not just for computers but also for fellow humans to read, review, and build upon."

+In practice, this means:
+1. Write modular code to improve readability and reusability.
+2. Use descriptive variable names and comments to enhance clarity.
+3. Optimize for readability first, then performance when necessary.
+4. Regularly refactor your code to keep it simple and efficient.
+5. Embrace the principle of 'Don't Repeat Yourself' (DRY) to minimize redundancy.
+6. Test your code thoroughly to validate its functionality and simplicity.